clentner/Tune-Saver/README.md

 Todo
 ----
-* Rename 'destinations' to 'services'.
-This makes more sense because you save a song *to* a destination but download *from* a source.
-Might as well call them services.
 * Make a class for potential track.
     - Implementation data, e.g. URL or UID
     - Prompt text, e.g. 'Buy this track for $1.29' or 'Save this track to SoundCloud?'